-The superyacht industry is changing in response to evolving global luxury market, the rise in wealth of the digitally savvy new generations and demographics of owners and the consumer culture driven by the concepts of life experience, adventure, privacy and personalisation.
+The superyacht industry is changing in response to evolving global luxury market, the rise in wealth of the digitally savvy new generations and demographics of owners and the consumer culture driven by the concepts of life experience, adventure, privacy and personalization.

 Looking at some of the most interesting recent collaborations such as the work of Zaha Hadid for the Blohm+Voss innovative shipbuilding studio or the mega yacht ‘Guilty’ by American artist Jeff Koons and Italian designer Ivana Porfiri, superyachts have become conceptual projects bringing together luxury, art, radical design and intuitive technologies turning contemporary superboats into smart homes.
 They have also become fantastically equipped toy boxes that include water jet packs and high-tech surfboards.

-We had a unique opportunity to discuss the most disruptive trends in superyacht industry with Josh Richardson, Managing Director of Superyachts Tenders and Toys, the leading independent consultancy specialising in all yacht tender and toy needs, based off the Suffolk coast.
+We had a unique opportunity to discuss the most disruptive trends in superyacht industry with Josh Richardson, Managing Director of Superyachts Tenders and Toys, the leading independent consultancy specializing in all yacht tender and toy needs, based off the Suffolk coast.
 The company took part in the Enterprise Europe Network (EEN) programme supporting ambitious businesses to innovate and scale internationally, delivered by Penny Lord, Kirsten Masson and Claire Johnsen, EEN Innovation Advisers based at St John’s Innovation Centre.

 What is unique about your business?